UX-Society/Get-Started/README.md

 Install by going to https://www.jetbrains.com/student/ and using your *Chapman email* to create an account.
 Then go to https://www.jetbrains.com/webstorm/ download and sign in to use for free.

+Next install and login into Webstorm.
+Make sure to select the markdown plugin when installing.

 Inside Webstorm use **Check out from Version Control** and sign into Github to automatically clone and manage a project.

 ![screenshot of file display in Webstorm](/Pictures/filemanager.png)